dry shampoo vs dry conditioner

 Dry shampoo vs Dry conditioner vs leave-in conditioner!
-A waterless dry conditioner softens hair and reduces frizz.
-Check out the best dry conditioners for your hair and how to use them!
+Check out the best dry conditioners, how to use them and difference between dry shampoo.

 A dry conditioner is an aerosol product that usually contains ingredients like silicones or oils that help add moisture to hair and reduce frizz.
 Unlike leave-in conditioners these products are not liquid and dry immediately on contact.
 So they don’t leave hair limp or wet and can be used right after styling them.